 What are Nutritionists?

-SCCA nutritionists are registered dietitians (RDs), registered by the American Dietetic Association, as well as certified dietitians (CDs), certified by the State of Washington.
+SCCA nutritionists are registered dietitians (RDs), registered by the Academy of Nutrition and Dietetics, as well as certified dietitians (CDs), certified by the State of Washington.
 We are experienced in a wide variety of food and nutrition topics.
 We work together with the medical teams to explain the latest scientific findings about the connections between food, individual nutrients, and health.
 SCCA nutritionists also help patients understand scientific findings related to nutrition and cancer.